 A complete guide to people counting technology and its uses.
-The State of People Counting
+People Counting in 2026: The Complete Guide

 The State of People Counting: How We Got Here